 Refugees and Asylees in the United States

-The data come from the 2011 Yearbook of Immigration Statistics, the 2011 Annual Flow Report on Refugees and Asylees, and the 2011 Annual Flow Report on U.S. Legal Permanent Residents, published by the Department of Homeland Security's Office of Immigration Statistics (OIS).
+The data come from several publications from the Department of Homeland Security's Office of Immigration Statistics (OIS): the 2012 Yearbook of Immigration Statistics, the 2012 Annual Flow Report on Refugees and Asylees, and the 2012Annual Flow Report on US Legal Permanent Residents.

 - Refugees and asylees are aliens who are unable or unwilling to return to their country of origin or nationality because of persecution or a well-founded fear of persecution.